-New Mills, New Mills so good they named it - well just the once as it happens, that's New York you're confusing it with.
+New Mills, New Mills so good they named it - well, just the once as it happens, that's New York you're confusing it with.
 But then, New York isn't a short bike ride away from Uppermill in Saddleworth.

 The ride starts in Uppermill, Saddleworth.
 If you drive here, it's handy for M62 junction 22 and there is free all-day parking at the car park by the leisure centre.
 If arriving by train, Greenfield Station has connections to Manchester and Leeds.
-TransPennine Trains allow a limited number of bikes on trains which they insist must be pre-booked, a policy ruthlessly observed.
+TransPennine Trains allow a limited number of bikes on trains which they insist must be pre-booked, a policy strictly observed.

 The outward journey is through Stalybridge, Hyde, Mossley and Dukinfield, with a climb up Joel Lane to get over Werneth Low which has fine views over a large area, including activity at Manchester Airport.